 - The program is delivered on campus

-- Classes begin in the fall quarter
+- Classes begin summer and fall term

-- This is an official STEM Designated Degree Program
+- This is an official STEM-Designated Degree Program

 Graduate Minors that Complement the Master’s in Supply Chain Management and Logistics